 Our primary exposure to market risk is foreign exchange rate sensitivity to the Euro, the currency for certain of our major purchases.
-For the three months ended March 31, 2022 and 2021, we did not recognize foreign currency transaction gains or losses.
-Foreign currency transaction gains or losses, if any, are recorded as a component of other income (expense) in our statements of operations.
+For the three months ended March 31, 2023 and 2022, we did not recognize foreign currency transaction losses.
+Foreign currency transaction losses, if any, are recorded as a component of other income (expense) in our statements of operations.
 An immediate 5% change in the Euro exchange rate would not have a material effect on our results of operations.